-Endgrain: Diffuse-porous; exclusively solitary; very large pores in no specific arrangement, few to very few; mineral deposits occasionally present; parenchyma winged, reticulate; narrow rays, spacing normal.
+Endgrain: Diffuse-porous; solitary and radial multiples of 2-3; large to very large pores in no specific arrangement, few to very few; heartwood deposits (yellow and dark brown) common; parenchyma diffuse-in-aggregates, winged, banded, and reticulate; narrow rays, spacing normal to fairly close.

 Rot Resistance: Reported to be very durable, though seldom used in applications where rot resistance is required.

 Odor: Mild scent not resembling most rosewoods in the Dalbergia genus.

 Allergies/Toxicity: Although severe reactions are somewhat uncommon, Siamese Rosewood has been reported as a sensitizer.
 Usually the most common reaction is skin irritation, as well as other effects such as rashes or hives.
 See the articles Wood Allergies and Toxicity and Wood Dust Safety for more information.